researchart/rose6icse/submissions/reusable/junwenyang/STATUS.md

 * The issues collected from the bug tracking systems of the 12 open source applications are available through the [link](https://osf.io/vnt6y/) with detailed categorization and explanation, which can be used to repurpose the study in Section 6 (research question 3).

 * The user study result can be reused with the de-identified raw data as well as the detailed steps to summarize the raw results provided by the [link](http://bit.ly/error-message-user-study).
-Also, the corresponding [questionnaire](https://osf.io/sg5x8/) can be used to repurpose the user study.
+Also, the corresponding [questionnaire](https://osf.io/sg5x8/) can be used to repurpose the user study in Section 7.4.